oerdnj/dp2025/main.typ

   )
 )

-And Hawk-256 didn't fail the expectations.
+And HAWK-256 didn't fail the expectations in the benchmarking.
 The performance in the Cold Cache (@hawk256-all-groups-latency-since_0-until_300) and Hot Cache (@hawk256-all-groups-latency-since_300-until_600) scenarios is similar to the baseline and the differences can be attributed to the intra-group variations between the runs.

 #figure(
-  caption: [Hawk-256 Memory and CPU Usage],
+  caption: [HAWK-256 Memory and CPU Usage],
   numbering: none,
   grid(
     columns: (auto, auto),